liquidweb/woocommerce-custom-thank-you/README.md

 1. Upload the `woocommerce-custom-thank-you` directory into the `/wp-content/plugins/` directory.
 2. Activate the plugin through the "Plugins" menu in WordPress.
 3. Set a global "Thank You" page under "WooCommerce -> Settings -> Checkout -> Checkout options -> Checkout pages".
+(Optional)

 ## Setting a custom "Thank You" page